Martin Milner: Career

+In 1947, at the age of 14, Milner made his film debut in Life with Father starring William Powell.
+Milner played Powell’s middle son in the movie.

-Milner attended the University of Southern California where he studied theater.
+Milner attended the University of Southern California, where he studied theater.
 He dropped out after a year in the fall of 1950 to concentrate on acting.
 He made his first television appearance in 1950 as a guest star in episode 28, "Pay Dirt", of The Lone Ranger.
 The same year, he began a recurring role as Drexel Potter on the sitcom The Stu Erwin Show.

-He had several more roles, both minor and major, in war films in the 1950s, including another John Wayne picture titled Operation Pacific (1951) and Mister Roberts (1955), with William Powell and Henry Fonda, James Cagney and Jack Lemmon.
+He had several more roles, both minor and major, in war films in the 1950s, including another John Wayne picture titled Operation Pacific (1951) and Mister Roberts (1955), with William Powell, Henry Fonda, James Cagney, and Jack Lemmon.
 On the set of Halls of Montezuma (1950), he met and befriended actor Jack Webb, and he began intermittent work on Webb's radio series Dragnet.

 In 1952, Milner began a two-year stint in the United States Army.
-Assigned to Special Services at Fort Ord on California's Monterey Bay Peninsula, he directed training films and was both an M.C. and performer in skits for a touring unit created to entertain soldiers.
+Assigned to Special Services at Fort Ord on California's Monterey Bay Peninsula, he directed training films and was both a master of ceremonies and performer in skits for a touring unit created to entertain soldiers.
 Milner was encouraged by fellow soldier and future actor David Janssen to pursue an acting career when his time in the Army ended.
 Janssen and Milner served at Fort Ord with fellow future actors Clint Eastwood and Richard Long.
 While in the Army, Milner continued working for Jack Webb, playing Officer Bill Lockwood (briefly the partner of Sgt.
 Friday) and other characters on the Dragnet radio series on weekends.
 He also appeared on six episodes of Webb's Dragnet television series between 1952 and 1955.

 After his military service ended, Milner had a recurring role on The Life of Riley from 1953 to 1958.
-He also made guest appearances on numerous television shows, including episodes of The Bigelow Theatre, The Great Gildersleeve, TV Reader's Digest, Science Fiction Theatre, Westinghouse Desilu Playhouse, NBC Matinee Theater, The West Point Story, 12 O'Clock High (Season 3, Episode 13, "Six Feet Under"), The Twilight Zone (episode: "Mirror Image"), Wagon Train and Rawhide.
+He also made guest appearances on numerous television shows, including episodes of The Bigelow Theatre, The Great Gildersleeve, TV Reader's Digest, Science Fiction Theatre, Westinghouse Desilu Playhouse, NBC Matinee Theater, The West Point Story, 12 O'Clock High (season 3, episode 13, "Six Feet Under"), The Twilight Zone (episode: "Mirror Image"), Wagon Train, and Rawhide.

 Milner was under contract at Hecht-Lancaster, Burt Lancaster's production company.
 He also acted in films, including The Long Gray Line (1955), Mister Roberts (1955), Gunfight at the O.K.
 Corral (1957), Sweet Smell of Success (1957), Marjorie Morningstar (1958), where he was able to draw on his Jewish roots playing the role of Wally Wronkin, Compulsion (1959), and 13 Ghosts (1960).
 He later costarred in Valley of the Dolls (1967), based on the best-selling novel by Jacqueline Susann.